Table of Contents

 Integrated co-teaching, also known as collaborative team teaching, is rising in popularity as more schools make the journey to inclusion.
 However, not all teachers are familiar with the strategies for co-teaching, the necessary teamwork and planning, or the classroom arrangements.
 Furthermore, teachers from the general education and special education fields collaborate in a classroom for co-teaching.
 Besides, the six main approaches of co-teaching are as follows.
 Continue reading to find out more about how each model works, how it appears in a classroom, and when to use it.

-One teaches one observes
+One teaches, one observes

 It is a must for the teachers to observe the students and find out the best ways to help them learn quickly.
 Moreover, this approach of co-teaching enables teachers to do so effectively.
 In this method, the teacher could teach the kids, and the co-teacher could observe them.
-According to the observation, teachers can make strategies for the next lessons, and there is no doubt they will see improvements both in their teaching and students’ learning.
+According to the observation, teachers can make strategies for the next lessons, and there is no doubt they will see improvements both in their teaching and in students’ learning.
 In addition to this, one of the best ways to improve students’ learning is to give them enough time and space to understand things.
-However, due to an increased number of assignments these days, it has become tough for students.
-So, in such a case, students can use assignment writing help and save time for better learning and understanding of the subject and content.

 Advantages of this approach